The Tropical Rain Forest

 Isotope experiments have shown the importance of roots in nutrient uptake.
 For example, one study in the Amazon rain forest, which used Ca-45 and P-35, found that more than 99% of the nutrients added to the system (in the form of isotopes) were retained in root mats.
 More commonly, about 60 - 80% of nutrients are retained by the roots, and thus made available to the tree.
 The remaining 20 - 40% needed by the tree must be made up by fresh inputs, either from rainfall or rock weathering.

 Look next at the root biomass, which correlates pretty well with the soil fertility.
 Root biomass is highest where soil quality is poorest, and vice-versa.
-There is also a "causal" explanation for this correlation; when soil nutrients are high, the tree does not need to spend as much energy in building roots to forage in the soil for new nutrient sources.
+There is also a "causal" or mechanistic explanation for this correlation; when soil nutrients are high, the tree does not need to spend as much energy in building roots to forage in the soil for new nutrient sources.
 Competition for nutrients presumably is very strong at the Venezuelan sites with low soil fertility and high root biomass, whereas competition for light presumably is most important in the Ivory Coast forest.
-At the Venezuelan sites we also see a well developed surface root mat infiltrating the litter.
+At the Venezuelan sites we have higher root biomass and there is well-developed surface root mat infiltrating the litter.
 We also see tougher, more slowly decaying leaves at the poor fertility sites.
+To see this in the data, note how the turnover time leaves, or how long a plant "holds on" to a leaf it has made, is around two years at the low nitrogen, high root mass sites (left side of the Table), and the turnover time of leaves is shorter and only around 1 year in the higher fertility soils (right side of the Table).
 This is because leaves are held longer under poor growth conditions (their turnover time is longer), and because they are exposed to herbivores longer they must be better protected (meaning they need to be tough and unpalatable).
 This causes slow decomposition of the leaves once they are dropped to the forest floor, and further retards the forest's productivity.